warrenkc/AzureTextToSpeechAndMP3/README.md

 # AzureTextToSpeechAndMP3
-Use this webpage to convert text into speech and download the audio in MP3.
+Use this webpage to convert text into speech and download the audio into MP3.